russodomenic5-collab/Cyclistic_Case_Study/README.md

 **4. Duplicate ride_id's & Length of ride_id's**

 There are no duplicate ride_id's in our combined_trips dataset, meaning we won't have to address the ride_id column duirng our cleaning.
-We have also confirmed every ride_id has the same amount of values (16 total)
+We have also confirmed every ride_id has the same amount of values (16 total).

 <img width="342" height="52" alt="Snip_TEMP0001" src="https://github.com/user-attachments/assets/1007d699-d313-4903-b6c6-867d82f7fe26" /> <img width="397" height="52" alt="Snip_TEMP0001" src="https://github.com/user-attachments/assets/edd9423c-3822-4428-a71d-e4b2b5385fdd" /> <br>